 Emerging from the 'rift', the exhibition is made up of a series of installations by Cave_bureau, Mae-ling Lokko and Gustavo Crembil, Thandi Loewenson, and the Palestine Regeneration Team / PART (Yara Sharif, Nasser Golzari and Murray Fraser).

-GBR – Geology Of Britannic Repair will reimagine what architecture has always uniquely been able to do: to try to materialise, visualise and aestheticise these vast processes and histories that stem from or contribute to colonialism and climate change into something that is meaningful, tangible and relatable.
+GBR – Geology of Britannic Repair will reimagine what architecture has always uniquely been able to do: to try to materialise, visualise and aestheticise these vast processes and histories that stem from or contribute to colonialism and climate change into something that is meaningful, tangible and relatable.

 The exhibition runs from 10 May to 23 November 2025.